LEND Practicum Training Program

-- ADHD/LD Clinic: Offers initial or secondary evaluation of concerns with attention, hyperactivitity/impulsivity, and learning.
+- Neurodevelopmental Assessment Clinic: Initial or secondary evaluation of concerns with attention, hyperactivitity/impulsivity, and learning.

-- Autism Clinic: Offers initial interdisciplinary diagnostic evaluation of concerns related to social engagement, repetitive behaviors, restricted interests, and other indicators of a possible autism spectrum condition.
+- Autism Clinic: Initial interdisciplinary diagnostic evaluation of concerns related to social engagement, repetitive behaviors, restricted interests and other indicators of a possible autism spectrum condition.

-- Neuropsychology Clinic: Offers neuropsychological assessment for youth serviced by the Division of Pediatric Neurology; patients include those with post-trauma brain injury, seizure disorders, and other neurological conditions suspected of resulting in cognitive compromise.
+- Neuropsychology Clinic: Neuropsychological assessment for youth serviced by the Division of Pediatric Neurology; patients include those with post-trauma brain injury, seizure disorders, and other neurological conditions suspected of resulting in cognitive compromise.